tomordonez/learning/courses/azure/PL-300-powerbi-data-analyst/docs/setup-powerbi-in-azure-vm.md

 Go to the VM, then `Connect` drop down, select `RDP`.

 If you are on Windows or OSX.
 Click on `Download RDP File` to connect to the VM.

-If you are on Linux, follow above steps.
+If you are on Linux, the IP number of the VM is on this screen, then follow above steps.

 If it asks to accept the certificate, select `Yes`.